5 Best Business Loans for Bad Credit in 2020

 As with any loan, you’ll pay an interest rate or fixed fee, but that money goes to your lender rather than Lendio.
 And as a bonus, Lendio impressed us with a reputation of dependable customer support and a fast and easy application process.

-For the best chance of getting approved, business owners must be in operation for at least six months, pull in a monthly revenue of a minimum $10,000, and have a credit score of 550 or higher.
+For the best chance of getting approved, business owners must be in operation for at least six months, pull in a yearly revenue of a minimum $50,000, and have a credit score of 550 or higher.
 Keep in mind that a 550 credit score is pretty low—it’s considered subprime, and after seeing it, most lenders would deny funding.
 But even if you have less-than-perfect credit, Lendio will still match you up with a lender.
 Really, no matter your credit score, Lendio should be your top choice.

 - Quick loan approval